-This document pertains to HP Notebook PCs with Windows 7 and Vista.
+This document applies to HP notebook computers with Windows 7 and Windows Vista.

 Using a password can protect your information from unauthorized use.
 However, using the incorrect password, or forgetting your password, can prevent you from accessing your computer.
 To promote security, you can set your computer to require that you enter a password before accessing files.